BITSS-OPA/opa-deworming/code/01_final_opa.md

 Parasitic worm infections, also known as soil-transmitted helminths (STH) and schistosomiasis, are endemic in many countries, and disproportionately affect the poor.
 These parasitic worms interfere with regular bodily processes by decreasing nutrient uptake.
 Thus, these worms can lead to serious consequences on human health, education outcomes, and long-term economic well being.
 In particular, evidence indicates that these worms contribute to malnourishment, impairment of mental and physical development, lower school attendance, and decreased wages [@croke2014long; @miguel2004worms; @baird2016worms].

 Evidence from previous mass deworming interventions has demonstrated to be a highly effective public health policy.
 For example, A randomized health intervention (the Primary School Deworming Project or PSDP) launched by a non-governmental organization (NGO) provided deworming treatment to Kenyan children during 1998-2003.
-Over 20 years, PSDP has gained significant benefits to dewormed students and their children.
 The total population of PSDP was 32,565 pupils in 75 primary schools, of which around two-thirds received deworming treatment for 2-3 years (@baird2016worms, inline page 1642 paragraph 3).
+The Kenya Life Panel Survey (KLPS), which has used data from representatives from PSDP, revealed that PSDP has gained significant benefits to dewormed students and their children over 20 years.
 This report provides a policy analysis that compares benefits and costs of deworming across different settings, allowing for the translation of research findings into different policy-relevant scenarios.

 This OPA project contributes to strengthening the evidence-to-policy link in three areas.
 First, it identifies among several alternatives the result of a policy analyses, or policy estimate, that best represents the facts to policy makers.
 This is done with input from [Evidence Action](https://www.evidenceaction.org) (EA), a stakeholder who is closely involved in policymaking around deworming.
 Additionally an interactive app shows how this policy estimate varies when modifying any of its underlying assumptions.
 Second, this OPA project increases the transparency and reproducibility of existing policy analyses of costs and benefits of mass deworming programs.
 This is done by adding detailed documentation and code behind all the computational steps required to produce the final policy estimate as well the alternative approaches.
 Third, it makes available all the materials necessary to reproduce the result in this documentation, as well as the app with the final policy estimate.